PatrickCoakley23/Angels_Breath/README.md

 -   ### **WIREFRAMES**

-After reading the project brief i formulated a idea and jotted down notes and rough sketches on pen and paper.
+After reading the project brief I formulated a idea and jotted down notes and rough sketches on pen and paper.
 These ideas evolved into creating user stories which helped me formulate a plan to draw up some wireframes.
-I used [Balsamic](https://balsamiq.com/) to build the wireframes.
-I created mockups for desktop, tablet and mobile viewports, so i could have an idea of what my website would look like, and i could follow a plan to avoid scope creep.
+I used [Balsamiq](https://balsamiq.com/) to build the wireframe's.
+I created mockups for desktop, tablet and mobile view ports, so I could have an idea of what my website would look like, and I could follow a plan to avoid scope creep.

 <details>
 <summary>Desktop Wireframes <strong>(Click dropdown for images)</strong></summary>